Organize assignments/quizzes for examination

 Compile multiple assignments for transfer

-It is also possible to use several different assignments and quiz and then use KTH Transfer to Ladok but it takes a bit of work.
-If you have several assignments/quizzes, you first need to export the Gradebook to a CSV file and with excel weigh the results of the assignments/quizzes and then import the results into an empty assignment in the Gradebook.
+It is also possible to use several different assignments and quizzes and then use KTH Transfer to Ladok but it takes a bit of work.
+If you use multiple assignments or quizzes, you first need to export the Gradebook as a CSV file, weigh the combined result in Excel, and then import the final result into a separate assignment in the Gradebook.

 Exporting and importing results to Canvas